 Roughly 20km (12 miles) outside central Paris is one of the true treasures of France: The Palace of Versailles.
 Although only a royal residence from 1682 to 1789 (start of the Revolution), Versailles remains a unique snapshot of the decadence of the ruling classes that ultimately led to so much unrest in the country.
 Versailles bus tours from Paris are a great way to maximise your time there, while all of the particulars are taken care of so you can make the most of your trip.

-The best way to explore a marvel like Versailles is when most of the crowds have already finished and gone home.
-This tour aims to get you through the door at the latest possible entry time, so that you can experience the royal rooms and gardens as they were intended.
-The fully guided tour of both palace and gardens also ensures you can learn the important facts and see the most intriguing aspects of this large site during the visitation time.
-Tour transport from Paris is by minibus from a designated meeting point.
+The best way to explore a marvel like Versailles is when most of the crowds have already gone home.
+This tour gets you through the gates for the last possible entry time, so that you can explore the royal rooms and gardens closer to the way they were intended to be experienced.
+The fully guided tour of both palace takes in the most impressive rooms in Versailles and ensures you can learn the important facts and hear all about the lives of the people who lived here.
+Tours run on Tue, Sat and Sun, and transport from Paris is by minibus.
+From €85 per person.

-If time is an issue and you’d prefer to avoid the group-tour dynamic, this four-hour private tour is a great solution.
+If you’re travelling with a group and you’re short on time, this four-hour private tour is a great way to visit Versailles.
 With a round-trip from your hotel in Paris, your own guide and a queue jump entrance ticket to save time, this tour is especially useful for seeing the highlights of Versailles, such as the State Rooms and the Hall of Mirrors.
-There should also be some free time to wander through the gardens before the return leg to your hotel.
-There are various guides who collectively cover a multitude of languages including English, Spanish, German, Japanese and Chinese.
+Better yet, this tour can pose excellent value as the fee is the same for two people as it is for up to 48 people; ideal if your group is on the larger side.
+From €800 per group.